- Good restaurant management features

 BrewPOS is definitely geared towards the hospitality industry.
 While the company doesn’t offer any niche specifications, its restaurant-specific POS platform can be utilized across a broad range of restaurants, cafés, and bars.
 There are plenty of important features built into this platform.

 As with many modern POS platforms, I recommend BrewPOS for small and mid-sized businesses.
 While this platform has plenty of features, it doesn’t have some things that a large restaurant may require — such as built-in online ordering.

-Still, the ability to access multiple locations’ reporting data from a central location makes it suitable for a chain of restaurants.
-Also, the unlimited station pricing structure means that you can have a large restaurant or chain without having to incur additional software costs.
+Still, accessing multiple locations’ reporting data from a central location makes it suitable for restaurant chains.
+The unlimited station pricing structure means that you can have a large restaurant or chain without incurring additional software costs.

 Ease of Use

-Unfortunately, there’s not way too much flexibility when it comes to hardware options at BrewPOS.
+Unfortunately, there’s not much flexibility when it comes to hardware options at BrewPOS.
 BrewPOS offers a variety of touchscreen enterprise systems, stations, and tablets.
-In fact, you can even use ‘consumer-grade’ Windows tablets.
+In fact, you can even use consumer-grade Windows tablets.

-I recommend obtaining all your hardware and software from your vendor, so you always get the latest equipment that is compatible with the software.
-If you try to piece equipment together to save a few bucks, you risk spending a lot of time troubleshooting issues when everything doesn’t work together.
+I recommend obtaining all your hardware and software from your vendor always to get the latest equipment compatible with the software.
+If you try to piece equipment together to save a few bucks, you risk spending time troubleshooting issues when everything doesn’t work together.